 - · curriculum and standards

-- · teaching and learning
+- teaching and learning

-- · pupil progress
+- pupil progress

-- · annual budget monitoring
+- annual budget monitoring

-- academy admissions
+- · academy admissions

 Academy Council Members have powers delegated to them from the Trustees to make decisions on behalf of the academy as detailed in the scheme of delegation.
-The scheme of delegation has been reviewed in the year 2020-2021 to show clear lines of accountability in line with the academies Financial Handbook and Governance Handbook.
+The scheme of delegation has been reviewed in the year 2022-2023 to show clear lines of accountability in line with the academies Financial Handbook and Governance Handbook.

-During the course of 2020-2021 academic year the Trust met four times, with members also meeting to undertake their Annual General Meeting to sign off the Trust accounts.
+During the course of 2022-2023 academic year the Trust met four times, with members also meeting to undertake their Annual General Meeting to sign off the Trust accounts.

-The Trustees have reviewed the financial scheme of delegation, which clearly sets out the level of financial authority delegated to the CEO / Principal (who is the Accounting Officer) and other members of staff.
-This document has been circulated to all staff.
+The Trustees regularly reviewed the financial scheme of delegation, which clearly sets out the level of financial authority delegated to the CEO (who is the Accounting Officer) and other members of staff.
+We are currently working with the solicitors to update our scheme of delegation.
+The finance scheme of delegation will be updated accordingly